 Employment at will is a legal concept stating that the employee is free to end the employment relationship at any time, with or without cause or notice.
 That concept applies to the employer as well—until it runs head-on into federal and state employment related laws.

 These answers should not be construed as complete or as legal advice or legal opinion on any specific facts or circumstances, as each situation is treated individually based on facts and circumstances.
-The contents are intended for general information purposes only and you are urged to consult a lawyer concerning your own situation and any specific legal questions you may have.
+The contents are intended for general information purposes only and you are urged to give us a call and/or consult your attorney concerning your own situation and any specific legal questions you may have.